 Women's and Gender Studies Program

 Undergraduates can choose a concentration or a minor in WGS and can petition for an interdisciplinary major in WGS or complete the joint major in Humanities and Engineering or Science (21E/21S).
-The curriculum includes a core subject, WGS.101 Introduction to Women's and Gender Studies for the minor and major, a higher level theory subject, WGS.301[J] Feminist Thought, and a selection of subjects from many departments at the Institute.
+The curriculum includes a core subject, WGS.101 Introduction to Women's and Gender Studies for the minor and major, a higher level theory subject, (either WGS.301[J] Feminist Thought or WGS.310[J] Gender: Historical Perspectives), and a selection of additional WGS subjects.
 Special independent study topics and Undergraduate Research Opportunities Program (UROP) projects can be arranged.

 Graduate students may receive graduate credit in designated WGS subjects, and may also enroll in courses offered through the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality.